 How Do I Use the Challenge Tracker to Add Data?

-Once you enter the class during a challenge, you will find a 26” + screen hanging on the studio wall.
+You will find a 26” + screen hanging on the studio wall.
 This is the challenge tracker device you will use.

 Below is the simplified process;